Tai Khang in Laos

 Introduction / History

-The Kang homeland is characterized by beautiful mountains, valleys, and streams and has a subtropical, spring-like climate year round.
+In Laos the Tai Khang homeland is characterized by beautiful mountains, valleys, and streams and has a subtropical, spring-like climate year-round.
 The years are not divided into summers and winters but rather into rainy and dry seasons.
-Palm trees, banana trees, and bamboo grow in abundance, and the vast forests are inhabited by animals such as elephants, tigers, leopards, bears, monkeys, and peacocks.
+Palm trees, banana trees, and bamboo grow in abundance and the vast forests are inhabited by animals such as elephants, tigers, leopards, bears, monkeys and peacocks.

 What Are Their Lives Like?

-The overwhelming majority of the Kang farm for a living.
-Rice, grown in irrigated fields, is by far the primary crop, but the Kang usually reap a small harvest.
-Plowing, cultivating, planting, weeding, and harvesting are still accomplished with primitive hand instruments such as wooden hoes and sickles.
-Other crops include tea, cotton, sugarcane, tobacco, coffee, pineapples, and mangoes.
+The overwhelming majority of the Tai Khang farm for a living.
+Rice, grown in irrigated fields, is by far the primary crop, but the Tai Khang usually reap a small harvest.
+Plowing, cultivating, planting, weeding and harvesting are still accomplished with primitive hand instruments such as wooden hoes and sickles.
+Other crops include tea, cotton, sugarcane, tobacco, coffee, pineapples and mangoes.

-Typical Kang villages have 30 to 40 households, although many settlements are larger.
+Typical Tai Khang villages have 30 to 40 households, although many settlements are larger.
 They are characterized by huge banyan trees and delicately designed Buddhist temples or pagodas.
 Among most Dai-related peoples, houses are made of bamboo and are built about six to nine feet above the ground on 21 wooden posts in three rows.
-The area below the house is used as a shelter for livestock and as a storage area.
-The walls and rafters are made of bamboo, while the roof is thatched.
+The area below the home is used as a shelter for livestock and as a storage area.
+The walls and rafters are bamboo, while the roof is thatched.
 The interior of the house is divided lengthwise into two rooms.

 What Are Their Beliefs?

-Many of the Kang follow ancient Chinese folk religions.
+Many of the Tai Khang follow ancient Chinese folk religions.
 Chinese folk religion is characterized by a blending of religions.
-It has added Buddhist, Confucian, and Taoist elements over the course of time and is centered on the concept of maintaining harmony.
-The Kang consult horoscopes in an attempt to determine which course of action will promote harmony and bring good luck.
+It has added Buddhist, Confucian and Taoist elements over the course of time and is centered on the concept of maintaining harmony.
+The Tai Khang consult horoscopes in an attempt to determine which course of action will promote harmony and bring good luck.

 They also believe in a pantheon of spirits who inhabit the earth.
 The spirits of their ancestors supposedly roam the earth, and, if treated properly, are benign and bring good luck.
 Deities are supposedly the souls of people who lived especially virtuous lives.
 They are believed to have spiritual powers that they can use to benefit those who worship them.